opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 285    As the trustee of the power of collective sale, the CSC had duties to act conscientiously in exercising this power and to make full disclosure of relevant information.
 These were continuing duties.
 As the Court of Appeal stated in _Horizon Towers (CA)_, “whenever there is reasonable doubt as to the proper course to adopt, the \[collective sale committee\] ought to seek fresh instructions or guidance from the consenting subsidiary proprietors from whom it draws its mandate” (at \[166\]).
 This is even if the collective sale agreement did not specifically require the collective sale committee to seek any fresh instructions or guidance where there was a material change in circumstances, as in this case.
 I noted here that the Court of Appeal emphasised the importance of the collective sale committee consulting the subsidiary proprietors who had already signed the collective sale agreement of new material information, and not just merely updating those who had not signed the collective sale agreement.
 A collective sale committee must not assume that as and when new material information arises in relation to the collective sale, the majority owners would still simply agree with all the subsequent decisions the collective sale committee makes when these decisions affect the sale of the subsidiary proprietors’ individual properties.

-286    It was also not sufficient for the CSC to say that they had the power to increase the reserve price under the CSA,[\[note: 277\]](#Ftn_277) because this power was only meant to facilitate and expedite the collective sale process.
+286    It was also not sufficient for the CSC to say that they had the power to increase the reserve price under the CSA,[^277] because this power was only meant to facilitate and expedite the collective sale process.
 Indeed, if the actual DC was materially higher than the last DC estimate, the CSC had no authority to reduce the reserve price even if it might be prudent to do so.
 The CSC only had authority to increase the reserve price.
 It was also not sufficient for the CSC to say that the subsidiary proprietors had authorised the CSC to sell the Property as long as the sale price was above the reserve price and the independent valuation price.
 That was also not the point.

 287    While a collective sale committee does not have to consult the subsidiary proprietors every time there is new information, the question as to whether the collective sale committee ought to do so depends particularly on the materiality of the information and whether it is something which may not have been within the reasonable contemplation of the subsidiary proprietors.
 Furthermore, seeking such fresh instructions is more critical when there is “reasonable doubt that \[the collective sale committee’s\] original mandate no longer reflects the consensus of the consenting subsidiary proprietors” (_Horizon Towers (CA)_ at \[168(i)\]).